-On occasion someone may initially be unsure about us, but we'll do something to change their opinion, such as:
+On occasion someone may initially be unsure about you, but you'll do something to change their opinion, such as:

 - Every so often, having a direct talk and clearing the air - "I gotta ask, did I do something to offend you?
 I feel like we haven't even spoken that much, but I get a sense you're annoyed whenever I'm around."

-- Change their opinion of you from negative to neutral - They may never fully warm up to you or want to be friends, but if you work at it you may be able to reverse an unfavorable view they held (e.g., they originally thought you were snobby, but now realize you just take a while to open up to others and can give the wrong impression at first).
+- Change their opinion of you from negative to neutral - They may never fully warm up to you or want to be friends, but if you work at it you may be able to reverse their unfavorable stance (e.g., they originally thought you were snobby, but now realize you just take a while to open up and can give the wrong impression at first).

 - To win their respect, if nothing else - A co-worker may dislike you for your personality, and also because they think you're not good at your job.
 You may get to a spot where they have to admit you know what you're doing, even if they don't want to be buddies.
 Or maybe not.
 Their view of you as a person may keep them from ever accepting you're a capable worker.

 - Get them to actually like you - If someone currently doesn't seem to like you, you can never guarantee you'll totally turn their opinion around.
 You're setting yourself up for disappointment if that's your goal.
 However, sometimes it does happen.
 People can initially get the wrong idea about each other, but once they spend more time together they realize they have a lot in common.

 - Get something you want from them - They may not see you as someone they want to have a drink with, but they may change their view enough to grant you access to something you're after.
 For example, they may start inviting you to their group events.

 Ways to become more comfortable around people who probably dislike you